Canadian cuisine: Street food

 While most major cities in Canada offer a variety of street food, each region has specialties which reflect local cultural influences.
 Montreal food trucks offer shish taouk, the Montreal hot dog, and dollar falafels.
-Although falafel is available in Vancouver, East Asian-influenced offerings are much more widespread, including sushi, samosas, Vietnamese banh mi subs or Pho soup, Filipino offerings, and various Japanese and Chinese cuisines.
+Although falafel is available in Vancouver, East Asian-influenced offerings are much more widespread, including sushi, samosas, Vietnamese banh mi or pho, Filipino offerings, and various Japanese and Chinese cuisines.
 In Victoria, British Columbia, vegan and vegetarian burgers are common, as are various seafood take-aways and Mexican-influenced street food.
 Since 2007, Toronto has encouraged vendors to sell street food from a wider variety of cuisines.

-In Western Canada, a version of the Ukrainian garlic-pork sausage, referred to as "Kubasa" (a corruption of the Ukrainian sausage "Kobasa") is widely available and celebrated.
-The term "smokies" or "smokeys" may refer to Kubasa rather than frankfurters.
+In Western Canada, a version of the Ukrainian garlic-pork sausage, referred to as "kubasa" (a corruption of the Ukrainian sausage "kobasa") is widely available.
+The term "smokies" or "smokeys" may refer to kubasa rather than frankfurters.